unomena/restlet-sites/modules/com.restlet/learn/guide/2.3/extensions/apispark/firewall.md

 	FirewallUtils.addRolesConcurrencyCounter(firewallFilter, limitsPerRole, 2);
 ~~~~

-    * Without a default limit (set by default at O)
+* Create a concurrent rate limiter, with users identified by their identifier (after authentication) and with a limit depending on their role and without a default limit (set by default at O)

 ~~~~{.java}
 	// Create a period rate limitation rule the defined limits per role.
 	FirewallUtils.addRolesConcurrencyCounter(firewallFilter, limitsPerRole);
 ~~~~

-  * With users identified by their IP address.
+* Create a concurrent rate limiter, with users identified by their IP address.
 Same limit for all.

 ~~~~{.java}
 	// Create a concurrent rate limitation rule with a limit of 10 calls per IP address.